 5. Wide search engine recognition with your .IO domain name

 Several ccTLDs (country code top-level domains, or domains originally designated by geography) are treated as territory-specific by Google and other search engines, hampering SEO efforts.
-However, Google treats .IO as a gTLD (generic top-level domain), meaning you’ll get the same treatment as other widely used, global domains with the benefit of a more creative extension.
+However, Google treats .IO as a gTLD (generic top-level domain), meaning .IO websites get the same treatment as other widely used, global domains with the benefit of a more creative extension.

-The bottom line – a strong .IO is a great bet for your tech startup.
+The bottom line, a strong .IO is a great bet for your tech startup.
 Don’t wait to register yours: thousands of founders secure .IO domain names every day, meaning your perfect domain could be gone tomorrow.